daleonpz/Notes/fh-dortmund/01-ESE.md

 - **Control engineering**: is the engineering discipline that focuses on the mathematical modeling systems of a diverse nature, analyzing their dynamic behavior, and using control theory to make a controller that will cause the systems to behave in a desired manner.
 - Control engineering uses extensively computer software and hardware due to its strong mathematical foundations
 - Other relevant disciplines:
-    - Mechatronics: is the sinergystic combination of mechanical, electronic and software engineering
+    - Mechatronics: is the synergistic combination of mechanical, electronic and software engineering
-    - Telematics: is the integrade use of telecomunications and informatics
+    - Telematics: is the integrate use of telecommunications and informatics

 ## System characteristics
 - Reactive systems: continuously sensing and reacting to the environment